aai-institute/beyond-jupyter/refactoring-journey/step05-sensai/README.md

 Notice that the model definitions are concise definitions of what we want, getting us closer to declarative semantics in our code.

-We have named all models to facilitate reporting.
+We have named all models to support the reporting of model-specific results.

 ## Model Evaluation